dffischer/gnome-shell-extensions/README.md

 - [makepkg-templates](makepkg-templates) contains code snippets needed in many of the extensions.
 See the [README](makepkg-templates) there for a more detailed description.

 - [gschemas.install](gschemas.install) is the install script utilized by all extensions that install glib schemas.
 The [corresponding template](makepkg-templates/install-schemas.template) automatically adds it, but as a PKGBUILD can not pull in something from outside its own directory, so it also has to be linked into the package directory.
+It compiles glib-2.0 schemas installed with the extension, which normally are used to store its configuration, and tells the user how to activate it.

 - A [.gitignore](.gitignore) file excludes all intermediate products, packages and source aurballs created when building packages and preparing them for upload to the AUR.